 5:47 AM: Dehradun

-Before I could locate the Supplier I managed to find a small tyre repair shop which was just opening as luck would have it, I think this was the place Ankur suggested ‘Mani Majra’..
-This small shop had more tubes than that big MRF showroom and I got one promptly.
-My phone rang just the time Delhi folks were near Chandigarh and asked me to meet them at Tribune Chowk
+Before I could locate the Supplier I managed to find a small tyre repair shop which was just opening, I think this was the place my friend suggested ‘Mani Majra’.
+This small shop had lot more tubes than the big showroom and I got the ones I wanted promptly well a size smaller but I was not going to complain.

 2:00 PM: Jatin “The unstoppable”

 While I stopped Jatin did not.
-I am playing with the half-baked info here ;) but it seems that Jatin probably thought that these guys were cheering him up to go faster and straighter, straight he go and faster he did, legends have it that it took Sid 15 Kms to tag him down.
+I am playing with the half-baked info here 😉 but it seems that Jatin probably thought that these guys were cheering him up to go faster and straighter, straight he go and faster he did, legends have it that it took Sid 15 Kms to tag him down.

-It was nearing 3pm and sun had been out the whole day warming things up.
+It was nearing 3 pm and the sun had been out the whole day warming things up.
 Warmth on hills is charming and I was feeling sleepy.
-As usual, I was trailing the group at this time there was no one in sight so made a quick decision and stopped at a small dhabha for a refreshing cup of tea.
+I was trailing the group at this time there was no one in sight, so I made a quick decision to stop at a small Dhabha for a refreshing cup of tea.

-At the moment I am sure they were not but being a novice rider I was in comparison mode keeping tabs on my driving on highways, watching them rip through and figuring out on the hills I was not shabby but then I been riding on hills for some time now.
+At the moment I am sure they were not aware but being a novice rider I was in full comparison mode keeping tabs on my driving on highways, watching them rip through and eventually figuring out on the hills I was not shabby.

-We managed to leave at around 6pm and from here on Manali was about 150Kms, if we skip any halts we will reach Manali by 9-9:30 PM just in time for dinner.
+We managed to leave at around 6 pm and from here on Manali was about 150 km; if we skip any halts we will reach Manali by 9-9:30 PM just in time for dinner.

 The sunlight was fading, so we switched on the headlamps as we continued towards Mandi.
 The road was not crowded I distinctly recall driving along a gorge for quite some time till we reached Sunder Nagar.
-The scattered light before complete sunset made the long reservoir relive the name of the town for that instance.
+The scattered light before sunset made the long reservoir relive the name of the town for that instance.

 8:35 PM: Of tunnel and tunnel ditcher’s

+Now entering any tunnel is an experience in itself, but this was something novel.
 I felt resistance from my body while getting off the bike, been sitting in this posture for so long.
-I shot a few pics lazily, and as I re-packed the camera, Sudi and Lovey had left before me.
+I just took out the camera and shot a few pics lazily, and as I re-packed the camera, Sudi and Lovey had left before me.

-Not at a right time I thought, Aut to Manali was about 80 odd Kms.
+Not at a right time I thought, Aut to Manali was about 70 odd km.
 I experienced fluttering butterflies – would it be the fear of the unknown?
 Or was it the awareness of being alone in the dark so far away from home?
 Or was I hungry again? 😉 I was now reflecting back on the meaning of the word adventure.

 After crossing Aut the visibility declined a bit, dust specks on visor were another annoyance.
 Considering the flies and the cold air, removing the visor was out of the question.
 I kept up my pace for quite a long time, maybe about 20 odd kilometres.
 I strikingly recall that with every passing moment I was getting charged up with adrenaline, taking risks on overtakes and turns, in a hope to catch a glimpse of those two.